 Defining and Characterizing Cyberstalking

 You work hard as a person very conscientious, a good person, obey the laws, want the best for your family.
-You are not malicious, or have any ill intentions and suddenly you begin to receive harassing e-mails, phone calls, mail, suddenly you begin to realize that this stranger entered your household and began to violate it.
+You are not malicious or have any ill intention and suddenly you begin to receive harassing e-mails, phone calls or these perpetrators are stalking you on Social Media sites such as Facebook

 CyberAngels has written about how to identify cyberstalking as it is a growing epidemic on-line.
 The following can be characterized as a true stalking situation: premeditation, repetition, malice, distress, obsession, vendetta, no legitimate purpose, purposely directed, disregarded warnings to stop, harassment and threats.

 There are a number of factors that have been characterized and identified as Cyberstalking: